product

 Local fake SMTP vs cloud sandbox

 Local tools are useful for quick template previews.
 Teams usually outgrow them when they need parallel test execution, deterministic wait APIs, and organization-level auditability.
-MailSlurp supports that transition without changing core test intent.
+MailSlurp supports that transition while keeping the core test workflow deterministic and auditable.

 Related implementation paths